Zvord/cimulator/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on improving test coverage and enhancing the functionality of the Cimulator project.
-We've recently fixed two key issues: the GitLab CI `!reference` tag handling and a test failure in the CLI module.
+The current focus is on enhancing the validation capabilities of the Cimulator project.
+We've recently implemented detection of duplicate jobs in included files, which helps users identify potential issues in their GitLab CI configurations.

-Previously, we focused on fixing an issue with the YAML parsing functionality, specifically the tool's inability to handle the GitLab CI `!reference` tag, which is used for referencing parts of the YAML document.
+Previously, we focused on improving test coverage and fixing issues such as the GitLab CI `!reference` tag handling and a test failure in the CLI module.

 ## Recent Changes
+- Implemented detection of duplicate jobs in included files
+  - Modified loader.py to track job sources (which file each job comes from)
+  - Added a new function `detect_duplicate_jobs()` in validator.py to identify duplicate job definitions
+  - Updated CLI to display warnings about duplicate jobs
+  - Added tests for the new duplicate job detection functionality
 - Fixed the GitLab CI `!reference` tag handling in the loader.py file by implementing a custom reference resolution mechanism
 - Fixed a test failure in test_simulate_cli_with_profile by including global variables in the simulation summary
 - Added a new test specifically for the `!reference` tag functionality